exratione/lambda-complex/README.md

 function invocations in potentially complicated, result-dependent ways.
 * Each Lambda function in the application can be linked to an SQS queue, and is then invoked in response to messages sent to that queue.
+* Currently this is the only way to send data to a Lambda Complex application.
 * A Lambda complex application is deployed as a CloudFormation stack.

 A Lambda Complex application can be deployed from a developer machine, or from